tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 10/4/2021 at 12:00 AM*
+*Updated 10/5/2021 at 12:00 AM*
-### Which of these animals lays eggs?
+### In Mister Rogers' theme song, what does he ask you to be?
 <details>
 <summary>
-cow
+his cook
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-gerbil
+his student
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-frog
+his neighbor
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-elephant
+all you can be
 </summary>

 :x: *Wrong...*